t-kalinowski/listarrays/README.md

 listarrays
 ==========

 A toolbox for working with R arrays in a functional programming style.
 The core feature is a family of functions for flexibly splitting an array into lists of smaller arrays and combining a list of arrays into a single array.
 It also provides a set of lower-level helpers that abstract out patterns commonly encountered while working with arrays, as well as pipe-friendly and more flexible versions of `dim<-`() and `dimnames<-`().
 The majority of the functions are agnostic about the number of dimmensions in the provided array and work recursively, enabling operations on multiple arrays to be performd synchronysly.
-Listarrays has not dependancies, but it is designed to work well with the packages purrr and magrittr.
+Listarrays has no dependancies, but it is designed to work well with the packages purrr and magrittr.

 Installation
 ------------